 From Conversion Analysis, click Create a New Group.

 Mark the checkbox next to the websites you would like to analyze.
 You can search for the domain name in the search bar, filter by sector, and choose the relevant country from the dropdown menu.

 Provide a name for your group, and then click Confirm.

-There are two different sections in the Conversion Analysis module:
+There are two different sections in Conversion Analysis:

 Business Performance Landscape: This graph allows you to benchmark against different websites based on their conversion performance.
-You can see metrics such as total visits, converted visits, and conversion rate, and choose which of those metrics to present on the graph.
+You can see metrics such as Total Visits, Converted Visits, Conversion Rate, and choosing which of those metrics to present on the graph.
 You can also filter by marketing channel to see who has a strong channel strategy.

-Pro Tip: Click on Benchmark to the Group Average to quickly understand who’s winning or losing.
+Pro Tip: Click on Benchmark to the Group Avg. to quickly understand who’s winning or losing.

 Clicking on one of the websites in the first graph or in the table at the bottom of the page brings you to the Website Performance overview.
 This overview lets you deep-dive into specific websites and their conversion performance.